FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 Log of your configuration
 -------------------------

-Because the hierarchy of settings can be overwhelming, Vonk logs the resulting configuration.
+Because the hierarchy of settings can be overwhelming, Firely Server logs the resulting configuration.
 To enable that, the loglevel for ``Vonk.Server`` must be ``Information`` or more detailed.
 That is set for you by default in ``logsettings.default.json``.
 Refer to :ref:`configure_log` for information on setting log levels.